 2 Basis of accounting

 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").
-They were authorised for issue by the Company's board of directors on 7 October 2022.
+They were approved and authorised for issue by the Company's Board of directors on 27 June 2023.